StarWindv/GiTree/README.md

 You can modify these values directly in the configuration file to change default behavior.

 ## Command Line Interface
+- [ ] this mode is under development.
 ```bash
 gitree --owner OWNER --repo REPO [--branch BRANCH] [--path SAVE_PATH]
 ```